-There are only a few seconds during which technical measures must be initiated in order to limit disruption.
+There are only a few seconds pre-warning time left during which final measures must be performed in order to limit disruption.

-- Evacuate people from the discharge area. - Optimally prepare storage systems for the impending discharge by initiating a "panic dump." - Change over data center operation to backup data center prior to impending discharge.
+- Evacuate people from the flooding area. - Optimally prepare storage systems for the impending discharge by initiating a "panic dump."

-v.
 Flooding

-During the discharge, Silent Extinguishing prevents the sensitive IT equipment from being exposed to excessive noise levels.
+During the flooding, Silent Extinguishing prevents the sensitive IT equipment from being exposed to excessive noise levels.